josiah-mbao/cloud-tutorials/src/content/docs/foundations/01-what-is-devops.md

 description: Breaking down the culture, principles, and practice of DevOps, and how it connects to real-world projects, from a GDSC lead's perspective.
 ---

-# 1. What is DevOps?
-The Mindset Behind Modern Software

-As a software engineering student, I spent a lot of time in the **"dev"** side of things—writing code, debugging locally, and maybe pushing something to GitHub.
-But what happens *after* you hit merge?
-How does that code reliably get to a user, stay secure, and handle thousands of concurrent requests?

 That's where **DevOps** steps in.